xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_new_course.rst

 .. important:: Course team members are not automatically enrolled in courses, although they can access content in Studio, the LMS, and Insights.
-To work on a course, every course team member must register, activate a user account, and enroll in the course.
+To work on a course, every course team member must create and activate a user account, and then enroll in the course.

 To add a course team member, follow these steps.